Haidra-Org/AI-Horde/README.md

 # AI Horde

-A massive crowdsourced distributed inference cluster for AI Models.
-This software can support both Image and Text generation.
+The AI Horde is an enterprise-level ML-Ops crowdsourced distributed inference cluster for AI Models.
+This middleware can support both Image and Text generation.
+It is infinitelly scalable and supports seamless drop-in/drop-out of compute resources.
-It allows people without a powerful GPU to use Stable Diffusion or Large Language Models like Pygmalion/Llama by relying on spare/idle resources provided by the community.
+The [Public version](https://aihorde.net) allows people without a powerful GPU to use Stable Diffusion or Large Language Models like Pygmalion/Llama by relying on spare/idle resources provided by the communit and also allows non-python clients, such as games and apps, to use AI-provided generations.

-It also allows non-python clients, such as games and apps, to use AI-provided generations.
+The AI Horde middleware itself can also be run privately inside a closed environment within any enterprise.
+It can be installed within hours and can scale your ML solution within days of deployment.

 For more questions, check the [FAQ](FAQ.md)